wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-02  Strixhaven Year 1, Term 2.md

  - [ ]
 >This cramped attic holds oddities considered too strange to display on the manor’s main floor.
 An adult-sized riding toy resembling a roc on a spring, a fine dress with wings made of bones, and a display shelf holding dozens of dolls are among the curiosities here.

 - Dangerous in a way the faculty members don’t understand yet, the dress is actually a hostile Construct.
-It uses the quadrone stat block and can shoot the bones from its wings using the quadrone’s shortbow attack.
+It uses the quadrone stat block and can shoot the bones from its wings using the quadrone’s gears launcher attack.
 When the characters enter this area, it attacks.

 `encounter: 1: Modron Quadrone`